jcoreNL/spring-4.3-exam-notes/README.md

 ## Data Management: JDBC, Transactions, JPA, Spring Data

 ### What is the difference between checked and unchecked exceptions?
+Checked exceptions must be caught or explicitly passed on by the caller, while unchecked exceptions don't have this restriction but can at the same time be more of a silent killer.

 ### Why do we (in Spring) prefer unchecked exceptions?
 Checked exceptions are a form of tight-coupling.